SilentStorm2k/github-bot/README.md

 ```
 7. Run `app.py` on port 5000 (or the designated port Smee directs payloads to).
 8. Test by typing in "/meme" in any issue/pr/discussion

+## Deploying on render:

+1. Change webhook url in github app settings to https://silentstorm-bot.onrender.com
+2. Remove local testing instances in app.py and other files (such as if name == __main__)
+3. Change cert_file file location to the correct format (by uncommenting correct value)
+4. Push code to main and wait for deployment.